makeespresso/makeespresso_fullstack/README.md

 makeespresso

+**Description**

-**Description** Makeespresso is an application that allows coffee lovers to know more about Specialty Coffee within the New York City imported from different regions, providing information about the characteristics of the grains and also the stores that sell this product with the purspose of supporting local framers and roasters.
+Makeespresso is an application that allows coffee lovers to learn more about Specialty Coffee within the New York City imported from different regions by providing discovery information about the different blends at local retailers while supporting local framers and roasters.

 ![toastColors](https://user-images.githubusercontent.com/20978259/62839078-41937100-bc53-11e9-8f43-6a91e5f27ae2.jpeg)